 I build static sites, like the website you're viewing right now, and I use Jekyll as my static site framework of choice.
 I code in HTML, CSS and jQuery.
 Simple, proven, and effective.
 I use Git for version control and Github for collaboration with other developers.

 I don't normally take on entire builds using these frameworks, but I have interacted with them enough in the past in order to collaborate with other developers and handle UI theming on these projects.
 I'll pull the repo down, theme the UI and push the branch to Github — a much faster and more pleasant experience than a million back-and-forths where I ask devs to nudge pixels around.

-I bring static sites, CMS and eCommerce sites to life, all on my own.
-On certain projects, my technical skills alone aren't enough to bring a product to life.
-If you're looking to build advanced sites à la Twitter and Facebook; or apps à la Uber, Spotify, or AR and mobile games, then I'll scout for a software engineer who can bring our vision to life.
-I'll collaborate with them and quality control the build to make sure that the final product is built to pixel perfection.
+If you're looking to build advanced sites like Twitter and Facebook; or apps like Uber, Spotify, or AR and mobile games, then I'll scout for a software engineer who can bring our vision to life.
+I'll collaborate with them and quality control the build to make sure that the final product is built to pixel-perfection.
 I can discuss this with you before we start a new project.